Updated: July 2, 2024

 What is a training needs analysis?

-A training needs analysis is the process of identifying whether training will solve a specific business problem.
-If training is warranted, the needs analysis will also identify the specific training that's needed and the best way to deliver it.
+A training needs analysis is the process of identifying the specific training that's needed to solve a business problem and the best way to deliver it.

 A typical needs analysis consists of three broad stages: